jcolag/entropy-arbitrage/2025-01-27-auschwitz.md

 * * *

-**Credits**:  The header image is [Auschwitz Liberation 1945](https://en.wikipedia.org/wiki/File:Auschwitz_Liberation_1945.jpg) by an unknown photographer, in the public domain due to an expired Russian copyright.
+**Credits**:  The header image is {% wiki File:Auschwitz_Liberation_1945.jpg|Auschwitz Liberation 1945|en %} by an unknown photographer, in the public domain due to an expired Russian copyright.